arthurcgusmao/OpenKE/README.md

 This is a heavily modified fork of [OpenKE](https://github.com/thunlp/OpenKE).
 This repository contains implementations of XKE-PRED and XKE-TRUE, as used in the paper:

-- Interpreting Embedding Models of Knowledge Bases: A Pedagogical Approach.
-Arthur Colombini Gusmão, Alvaro Henrique Chaim Correia, Glauber De Bona, and Fabio Gagliardi Cozman.
-WHI 2018. ([link to arXiv -- to be added]())
+- Arthur Colombini Gusmão, Alvaro Henrique Chaim Correia, Glauber De Bona, and Fabio Gagliardi Cozman.
+Interpreting Embedding Models of Knowledge Bases: A Pedagogical Approach.
+Proceedings of the ICML Workshop on Human Interpretability in Machine Learning, pp. 79-86, 2018.
+[Link](https://arxiv.org/abs/1806.09504)

 ## Note